Study in mice highlights new pathway as potential asthma treatment

 NIDDK research identifies potential approach to treating diabetes and prediabetes

-In an exploratory study with 16 participants, NIDDK scientists found that short-term treatment with the drug mifepristone improved insulin sensitivity in the liver and fatty tissues of people who were overweight or obese and had prediabetes or mild type 2 diabetes.
+In an exploratory study with 16 participants, NIDDK scientists found that short-term treatment with the drug mifepristone improved insulin sensitivity in the liver and fatty tissues of people who were overweight or had obesity and had prediabetes or mild type 2 diabetes.
 Mifepristone belongs to a class of medications, called antiglucocorticoids, that inhibit the glucocorticoid receptor, which regulates the body’s inflammatory response.
 Results of the study suggest that the glucocorticoid receptor might be a therapeutic target for treating diabetes and other conditions involving insulin resistance.
 Findings were published in The Journal of Clinical Endocrinology & Metabolism in January.

 Preventive treatment reduces diabetic retinopathy complications